Alestrix/venusos2influx/README.md

 ## How it looks

-A simple influxQL SELECT statement (I hate flux) looks like this:
+Once the measurements are stored into Influx, a simple influxQL SELECT statement (I hate flux) looks like this:

 ```
 > select * from dc where time > now()-5s